The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 2. Keep your setups short and clear.

-A little context is great.
-A paragraph of preamble?
-Disaster.
+A little context is useful.
+A paragraph of preamble is a disaster.

 Good: “Think back to your last shopping trip.
 What stood out to you about the store entrance?”